JosephEoff/josepheoff.github.io/_posts/2022-02-25-motorcontrol-toc.md

 7. [A sewing machine motor speed control - Using a photointerrupter for speed control feedback](motorcontrol7) - Works about as well as could be hoped for.
 8. [A sewing machine motor speed control - A long over due update](motorcontrol8) - Collecting parts and drawing schematics.
 9. [A sewing machine motor speed control - Putting things together](motorcontrol9) - No smoke, but not quite done.
+10. [A sewing machine motor speed control - Making the box](motorcontrol10) - Drilling, sawing, and filing.